Wan-ZL/gym-pybullet-drones/README.md

+# Note from Zelin
+Forked from [utiasDSL/gym-pybullet-drones](https://github.com/utiasDSL/gym-pybullet-drones) but customized for drone security project.

 # NOTE
 This repository's `master` branch is actively developed, please `git pull` frequently and feel free to open new [issues](https://github.com/utiasDSL/gym-pybullet-drones/issues) for any undesired, unexpected, or (presumably) incorrect behavior.
 Thanks 🙏